openebs-archive/openebs-docs/docs/quickstartguide.md

    ```

 3. **Optional:** Create a catalog of storage classes and publish them to your developers.
-A default storage class (*openebs-standard*) is added to the cluster when you install OpenEBS
+A default storage class (*openebs-standard*) is added to the cluster when you install OpenEBS.

-4. **Optional:** An OpenEBS enabled cluster can be imported into [mayaonline.io](/docs/next/mayaonline.html) for better visibility, manageability of volumes and integrated ChatOps experience with Slack
+4. **Optional:** An OpenEBS enabled cluster can be imported into [mayaonline.io](/docs/next/mayaonline.html) for better visibility, volume management, and integrated ChatOps experience with Slack.

 ## As an Application Developer:

 1. Create a PVC specification with the right storage class and use it in the application YAML file.
-Example PVC spec is shown below
+An example PVC specification is as follows.

    ```
    application yaml contents